 It takes some persistence — which I have never achieved — to sail right up to the head of Loch Leven to find yourself at Kinlochleven, hardly the most attractive village on the West Coast although the mountains around about are stunning.
 Apart from scenery, and saying you have done it, there seems not much point in sailing all that way.

 The village was built in the early 20th century to house the workers at the hydro-powered aluminium smelter.
 The alumina was brought in by sea.
 The smelter closed in 2000 and the site is now derelict.
-If you want to discover more then check out the Aluminium Story which has a small but informative display.
+If you want to discover more then check out the Aluminium Story Visitor Centre which has a small but informative display.
 This whole place rather reminds me of Sheffield, on a smaller scale of course: industry arrives in a beautiful part of the country, a population grows up to service it, industry leaves, and the dwindling population then struggles to reinvent itself, here at the very time the village had been bypassed by the building of the road bridge over the entrance to Loch Leven in 1975.
-This reinvention has taken the form of an outdoor pursuits centre with one very remarkable feature - the world's biggest indoor ice climbing wall.
-The rest is not really worth the effort for the boatie, although it probably is for the thousands of walkers who pass through here on the West Highland Way - the not very exciting pub, the boarded up shops, dull domestic architecture and locked churches.
+This reinvention has taken the form of an outdoor pursuits centre with one very remarkable feature — the world's largest indoor ice climbing wall.
+The rest is not really worth the effort for the boatie, although it probably is for the thousands of walkers who pass through here on the West Highland Way — the not very exciting pub, the boarded-up shops, dull domestic architecture and locked churches.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add — by clicking HERE

 The village architecture